Mayarinn/PersonalNotes/zshNotes.md

 - `whoami` -- prints current user's username

 - `which command-name` -- (have i ever used?) shows the location of command-name executable (commands and scenaries)

+- To use spaces inside the directory name use quotes and backslash "Directory\ name"